 The Terrace Houses Ephesus mostly followed a similar architectural plan called “Domus” (Latin means the house).
 Most of these houses were three-storeyed and each one had a door opened on to side street.
 As with many of these dwellings often contained a shop at the entrance floor where the owner would conduct daily business.
 Another common similarity of this type of house was that centrally located atriums measured 25 to 50 meters (the courtyards).
 The atriums would often include a small shrine to ancestral gods.

 These courtyards were without ceilings to take advantage of daylight yet no windows, so the rooms were lightened through these open halls.
 The rainwater that came through this ceiling was collected and used elsewhere in the house.
-There were smaller rooms on side of this courtyard called “Cubiculum”.
+There were smaller rooms on the side of this courtyard called “Cubiculum”.
 These cubiculums served as bedrooms, offices, libraries, dining rooms, etc. One of the best Domus was two-storeyed on the second terrace with a courtyard surrounded by Ionic colonnades dating back to the beginning of the 1st century AD.
 This Domus was restored and modified after the earthquake in 37 AD.

-The Terrace Houses Ephesus also had running water besides the rainwater collected from the opening above the atrium.
+The Terrace Houses Ephesus also had running water beside the rainwater collected from the opening above the atrium.
 The large Roman-governed cities like Ephesus brought fresh water to the city by using aqueducts.
 The water taken from spring sources or rivers is routed to cisterns or storages and then distributed with pipes.
 The end use was public access fountains or public baths.
 Regular people collected the not purified water they needed in jars and pots to carry to their houses.
 But the terrace houses had indoor water sources.
 The Hillside Houses were heated by a system similar to the one used in baths.

-Graffities and Mosaics of Terrace Houses Ephesus
+Graffiti and Mosaics of Terrace Houses Ephesus

-There are several graffitis on the walls of Terrace Houses Ephesus, which offer an insight into the daily life of inhabitants.
+There are several graffiti on the walls of Terrace Houses Ephesus, which offer an insight into the daily life of inhabitants.
 The drawings of animals, gladiators, and caricatures decorate the units of dwellings.
 There is also a shopping list referring to the goods and necessities including the prices.
 This interesting graffiti lists the 30 daily needs such as onion 3 asses, caraway ½ asses, etc. (“assess” is the plural of “as” was a bronze later cooper coin used during the Roman Empire).

 The Western Complex of Terrace Houses Ephesus